-Inexpensive family housing is available close to campus for married couples and families (umaine.edu/housing/family-housing).
-We recommend that you apply early, as there is often a wait list.
+Affordable family housing is available close to campus for married couples and families (umaine.edu/housing/family-housing).
+We recommend that you apply early, as there is often a waitlist.
 We recommend that married students with a family secure housing prior to arrival.
 Family housing accommodations do not include furniture or appliances other than stove and refrigerator.
 We recommend that families arrive a few days early and secure a hotel for one or two nights to allow time for furnishing the apartment.
 On-campus graduate housing is also available.
 Most rooms are single occupancy, but there are a limited number of double rooms.
 Graduate housing is open during breaks.
 Apply for graduate housing online (umaine.edu/housing/graduate-housing).
+Families with children cannot live in graduate housing on campus.